Paul O’Shea is excited to be helping achieve the vision of Kiwis for kiwi as the events and account manager

 Paul O’Shea joined the Trust in July 2012, after 8 years working as a keeper at Auckland Zoo.
-It was while working with the zoo’s New Zealand native animals—everything from tuatara to Antipodes Island parakeet—that Paul first came across the work of BNZ Save the Kiwi Trust.
-More recently he worked with exotic animals; primates and African hoof stock.
+It was while working with the zoo’s New Zealand native animals—everything from tuatara to Antipodes Island parakeet—that Paul first came across the work of Kiwis for kiwi (then BNZ Save the Kiwi Trust).

 It began with his introduction to kiwi at Auckland Zoo.
 ‘Having that experience at the zoo has given me an insight into kiwi conservation at the shovel end as it were.
 Being able to play a small role in the conservation of a national icon is an opportunity not to be taken lightly.’

 Not only that, he says, kiwi are keystone species.
 ‘If we are taking care of them and they are thriving, then other New Zealand native species will be pulled back from the brink of extinction as well.’

 For Paul, the high points so far are being the first living thing a kiwi chick sees after it hatches, and being part of Operation Nest Egg, raising and releasing birds back into the wild.